Goodbye Naps, Hello Quiet Time

 When you first introduce quiet time, make sure your toddler knows exactly what to expect.
 For example, lay the ground-rules simply and clearly.
 “It’s time for a rest.
 You don’t have to sleep, but you do have to play quietly in your room.”

 I also recommend using a toddler clock as a physical reminder of when quiet time starts and ends.
-I love the Hatch, but any version of an Ok to Wake clock will work well.
+I love the Hatch and the Little Hippo Mella Ready to Rise, but any version of an Ok to Wake clock will work well.
 Set it to change colors after 1 hour at which time your toddler can come out of their room and quiet time will end.
 Not only will this help set clear boundaries around quiet time, but you can use it to your advantage at bedtime as well.

 3. Offer options for quiet-time activities

 To minimize confusion or uncertainty, give your child a few options of calm activities to do independently in their room (dolls, books, blocks, puzzles, etc.) Try to avoid offering electronics since this is supposed to be a “brain break.”
 I love the Toddler Play Kits by Lovevery!

 This might not be possible every weekend, but as much as you can, try to maintain your normal daily schedule all 7 days of the week.
 Even though your toddler is no longer napping, having an hour of quiet time has a big invisible impact on their brains & bodies.
 To avoid overstimulation and epic meltdowns, taking an hour to “recharge the batteries” will make your Saturdays and Sundays much more pleasant.

 After each quiet time (especially in the beginning) let your little one know how proud you are of them for playing quietly in their room.
 If your toddler likes to see evidence of their success, you can even set up a sticker chart for great quiet-time behavior.
 When the chart is full, plan a fun outing to do together.